-Comment: Appendix E - Rouge River Collaborative IDEP, Section D. As-built plans for utilities and developments are maintained by the Village and can be found at Village Hall.
+Comment: Appendix E - Rouge River Collaborative IDEP, Section D. As-built plans for utilities and developments are maintained by the Village and its engineering consultant.

 Illicit Discharge Identification and Investigation

 8. The MS4 may be prioritized for detecting non-storm water discharges during the permit cycle.
 The goal of the prioritization process is to target areas with high illicit discharge potential.
 If prioritizing, provide the reference to the procedure submitted above with the process for selecting each priority area using the list below. (e.g., Attachment A, page 3, Section b.)